 You usually have between 2 to 4 treatments.
 This depends on if you’ve already had external radiotherapy.

 The treatment is the same every time.
 You do not normally need a vaginal examination or CT scan at your other treatment sessions.

 - bladder problems such as a burning feeling when you pass urine or passing urine more often

 - a sore vagina, and vaginal discharge or bleeding

-In the longer term, your vagina may become shorter, narrower and less stretchy.
-To try to prevent this, your nurse will give you vaginal dilators to use regularly after your radiotherapy treatment.
+In the long term, your vagina may become shorter, narrower and less stretchy.
+To try to prevent this, your radiographer or nurse will give you vaginal dilators to use regularly after your radiotherapy treatment.